 By far, one of the hardest skills to teach is determining the main idea of a nonfiction text.
 Not only is determining main idea pretty difficult for some (or most depending on your class that year) students, it is also so critical for understanding nonfiction text.
-To make matters more complicated, so many other nonfiction skills are also dependent on understanding that main idea.
-Keeping this in mind, I choose to teach main idea three different ways in an attempt to help all of my students master this tricky skill.
-Keep reading to read the three approaches to teaching main idea and hopefully get some new ideas when you teach it.
+To make matters more complicated, so many other nonfiction skills are also dependent on understanding the main idea.
+To help my students master determining main idea, I teach three different strategies or approaches.

 The main idea is the most important idea in a text or what the text is mostly about.
 The main idea is sometimes stated in the opening sentence or paragraph of a text, but not always.
 Sometimes, the author will even state the main idea more than once.
 Other times, students have to figure out what the main idea is based on the important details in the text.
 This is when it gets tricky.

 Why is Main Idea Tricky for Students?

 Teaching the main idea of nonfiction text can be tricky because students often struggle with the embedded or related skills needed.
 In order to identify the main idea of a nonfiction text, students need to comprehend the text they are reading (including reading and understanding the vocabulary), identify the key details, distinguish between important details and interesting details, and determine how those details connect or relate to one another.

 It is pretty easy to see why this is such a tricky skill for students.

 Let’s take a look at the three strategies I use to teach main idea.

 When teaching the main idea, one strategy you can use is to have students identify key words in the text.
 Key words are usually repeated throughout the text and can help readers identify the main idea.
 After identifying key words, have students can use them to create a main idea sentence.